BoronII/fraud-detection-pytorch-scikit-fastai/README.md

 <img src="https://github.com/BoronII/fraud-detection-pytorch-scikit-fastai/blob/master/figures/GaussianNB_aucs.jpg" width="500" height="250" /> <img src="https://github.com/BoronII/fraud-detection-pytorch-scikit-fastai/blob/master/figures/GaussianNB_cm.jpg" width="300" height="250" />

 # RF
 With tabular data it is always a good idea to try some tree based models.
+Another advantage of random forests is that there are a number of packages for sklearn that aid in their interperetation.
+For instance, feature importance analysis using the random forest model was used to reduce the number of features under consideration, while maintaining the roc score.

 This model achieved an roc score of 0.88.